 Vegetarian Alternatives

-If you’re looking for a meat-free option, you can easily swap out the crab cakes for vegetable cakes made with ingredients like black beans, quinoa, or even roasted vegetables.
-The same poached eggs and hollandaise sauce will work beautifully, creating a satisfying dish that everyone can enjoy.
+If you’re looking for a meat-free option, you can easily swap out the crab cakes for vegetable cakes made with ingredients like black beans, quinoa, or roasted vegetables.
+The same poached eggs and hollandaise sauce will work beautifully, creating a satisfying dish everyone can enjoy.

 You might be interested in Vegan Fajitas: How to Make a Nutritious Meal